 Thank you for your time and consideration.

-If they ask for the email cover letter and resume to be included in the message and not an attachment, copy and paste them into the body of your email.
+If the employer asks for the email cover letter and resume to be included in the message and not an attachment, copy and paste them into the body of your email.

 It is always better to address correspondence to a name rather than a title.
 Job postings often don't list the name of the person to contact and only give an email address.

-For example, you notice that there is a Mary Devon who is Head of Human Resources.
-This is your contact person and you can begin your email message with Dear Ms Devon.
+This is your contact person and you can begin your email message with Dear Ms Reynolds.
 Immediately you stand out from the crowd.

 It is important to find out the status of your job application.
 If the job posting does not have a close date you can wait about a week after sending your resume before following up.